jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 The given file for this lab, lab3.circ, contains the grading circuit and nothing else.
 You will need to build your CPU around this given file.

 Feel free to modify anything other than the grading circuit.
 **Do not modify the grading circuit.**
 You may modify main and add as many subcircuits as you want.
+In fact, you are highly encouraged to use subcircuits and tunnels to ensure your main remains clean.

 Grading Circuit
 ~~~~~~~~~~~~~~~

+The grading circuit is designed to work with the given file *testall.txt*.
+The results won't be valid if you use another testing file, so you'll need to test those by hand.
+If the TTYs match the expected output (the text in the middle between the TTYs), your CPU is functioning correctly.

 The grading circuit will give you the correct outputs after a simulation reset (Ctrl-R).
 If you use the reset button, it occasionally gives you incorrect outputs due to timing issues in Logisim.